Gowri-R-web/Module-1/1D CONDITIONAL STATEMENTS- CHECKING VOWEL OR NOT.md

 ## Experiment No: 1d – Conditional Statements- Checking Even or Odd

 ## AIM
-To Write a Python program to check whether the given character is a vowel or not using if..else statement
+To Write a Python program to check whether the given character is a even or odd using if..else statement
 ## ALGORITHM
 1. Begin the program
 2. Input a number n